alphagov/rp-onboarding-tech-docs/source/pages/open/opencomponents.rst

 Open components and contribution
 ===================================

+.. warning:: This documentation is out of date.
+We have published `new technical documentation <https://www.docs.verify.service.gov.uk>`_.

 The majority of GOV.UK Verify's code is public and freely available under an MIT Licence.
 Wherever possible, the GOV.UK Verify team codes in the open on GitHub under the `alphagov organisation <https://github.com/alphagov/>`_.

 We welcome contributions from outside the GOV.UK Verify team.
 You can raise a pull request or submit an issue against any open repository.
-To discuss more detailed feature requests or feedback, contact the GOV.UK Verify team at idasupport+onboarding@digital.cabinet-office.gov.uk.
+To discuss more detailed feature requests or feedback, contact the GOV.UK Verify team at idasupport@digital.cabinet-office.gov.uk.

 **Responsible disclosure of security issues**